zju-bmi-lab/SPAIC/docs/source/input_output_en.rst

 ============
 Dataloader
 -------------------------------
-:code:`Dataloader` is the interface of loading dataset, it is used to 是数据集读取的接口，该接口的目的是将自定义的Dataset根据 :code:`batch_size` 大小、\
+:code:`Dataloader` is the interface of loading dataset, it is used to encapsulate \
-是否shuffle等封装成一个 :code:`batch_size` 大小的数组，用于网络的训练。

-:code:`Dataloader` 由数据集和采样器组成，初始化参数如下：

-- dataset(Dataset)： 传入的数据集
-- batch_size(int, optional)： 每个batch的样本数, 默认为1
-- shuffle(bool, optional)： 在每个epoch开始的时候，对数据进行重新排序，默认为False
-- sampler(Sampler, optional)： 自定义从数据集中取样本的策略
-- batch_sampler(Sampler, optional)： 与sampler类似，但是一次只返回一个batch的索引
+the custom Dataset into an array according to the size of :code:`batch_size` and \
+whether it is shuffle, etc, for network training.

+:code:`Dataloader` is consists of dataset and sampler, and the initialization parameters \
+are as follows:

+- dataset(Dataset): the dataset to be loaded
+- batch_size(int, optional): the number of samples in each batch, the default is 1
+- shuffle(bool, optional): whether reorder the data at the beginning of each epoch, the default is False
+- sampler(Sampler, optional): customize the strategy for taking samples from the dataset
+- batch_sampler(Sampler, optional): Similar to sampler, but only returns the index of one batch
-- collate_fn (callable, optional)： 将一个list的sample组成一个mini-batch的函数
+- collate_fn (callable, optional): A function that composes a list of samples into a mini-batch
-- drop_last (bool, optional)： 如果设置为True，对于最后一个batch，如果样本数小于batch_size就会被扔掉，比如batch_size设置为64，而数据集只有100个样本，那么训练的时候后面的36个就会被扔掉。如果为False（默认），那么会继续正常执行，只是最后的batch_size会小一点。
+- drop_last (bool, optional):  If set to True, for the last batch, if the number of samples is less than batch_size, it will be thrown away.
+For example, if batch_size is set to 64, and the dataset has only 100 samples, then the last 36 samples will be trained during training. will be thrown away.
+If False (default), normal execution will continue, but the final batch_size will be smaller.

 Loading MNIST dataset as example：